 In the west section, Nishinomaru Garden has super spots for a picnic.
 This is where lawns stretch beneath the trees (other areas have hard ground).
 Entry for the garden is ¥200, however; other areas are free.

-The Osaka Castle Spring Festival runs from February 21 to April 15, allowing visitors to celebrate both the plum blossoms and cherry blossoms as they bloom.
+The Osaka Castle Spring Festival runs from late February to mid-April, allowing visitors to celebrate both the plum blossoms and cherry blossoms as they bloom.

 Suggested Activity